 In 1985, when I found the Enneagram, I saw very similar patterns!
 And they turned out to be essential facets of the nine Enneagram types, not all of which were known in 1985.
 I also discovered that the Enneagram typology could hold all other typologies based on motivations rather than behaviors and identifications.
 All different personality typologies were based on behaviors and identifications.

 Many students and teachers of the Enneagram discovered that people seemed to use two or even three types.
-This could be explained when the lead type and lines or wings to their other types.
+This could be explained by the lead type and lines or wings to their other types.
 But far too many did not.
 So, I kept compiling and testing the data.

 Teachers and enthusiasts who noticed these confusing patterns also noticed that some people were extremely hard to type because two or three types were so close.
 I hypothesized that Tritype® might explain this difficulty as to why some types were so hard to type and why some people strongly identify with more than one type.